 Funding Policy - Employer and member contribution rates are established by the State Teachers Retirement Board and limited by Chapter 3307 of the Ohio Revised Code.
-The statutory maximum employee contribution rate was increased one percent July 1, 2014, and will be increased one percent each year until it reached 14 percent on July 1, 2016.
-For the fiscal year ended June 30, 2018, plan members were required to contribute 14 percent of their annual covered salary.
+For the fiscal year ended June 30, 2019, the employer rate was 14 percent and the member rate was 14 percent of covered payroll.
 The School District was required to contribute 14 percent; the entire 14 percent was the portion used to fund pension obligations.
-The fiscal year 2018 contribution rates were equal to the statutory maximum rates.
+The fiscal year 2019 contribution rates were equal to the statutory maximum rates.

-The School District's contractually required contribution to STRS was \$2,006,212 for fiscal year 2018.
-Of this amount \$344,208 is reported as an intergovernmental payable.
+The School District's contractually required contribution to STRS was \$2,156,428 for fiscal year 2019.
+Of this amount \$366,960 is reported as an intergovernmental payable.